 Assistant Professor of Anthropology and Sociology

 Dr. Quick is a sociocultural anthropologist and an ethnomusicologist who studies contemporary heritage performance by Native peoples in North America.
 She has a B.A. in Anthropology from the University of South Carolina, a M.A. in Anthropology from the University of Missouri-Columbia and a Ph.D. in Social-Cultural Anthropology from Indiana University where she also minored in ethnomusicology.
 She is currently working on her manuscript Signifying Multicultural Heritage: Native Peoples Fiddling and Jigging in Western North America for publication in the Folklore Studies in a Multicultural World series after being selected to join other first time book authors attending a multi-press workshop in 2012.
-Also more recently she has researched local and slow food movements and the relationship between music and food subcultures.
+She has just started a research project with students on farming technology and youth organizations, and also more recently she has researched local and slow food movements.
 She is interested in music/dance, ethnographic film, gender studies, heirloom seed-saving, southern heritage food, sustainable farming, community gardens and urban chickens.

 - 2013 Invaluable Intangibles: Raymond DeMallie, "fictive kin," and contemporary heritage performance.
 Transforming Ethnohistories.
 Narrative, Meaning, and Community, edited by Sebastian Braun, 161-179.
 Norman, OK: U of Oklahoma Press.